genefever/bingle/README.md

   This project needs to run in Python version 3.5 environment because of the requirements from the [metapy library](https://github.com/meta-toolkit/metapy).
 If you don't have `python3.5` installed, one easy way to install it is to use [pyenv](https://github.com/pyenv/pyenv).
 For Windows, use [pyenv-win](https://github.com/pyenv/pyenv-installer).

-  `pyenv` is a tool for managing Python versions .
+  `pyenv` is a tool for managing Python versions.
 You can use `pyenv` to install different Python versions and easily switch between them without interfering with the system Python version installed on your computer.

   Once you have pyenv installed, run: